 - 1. An attack may only be blocked by the nunchaku. - In case one of the competitors disarms the opponent using their nunchaku an ippon is awarded to him/her.
 In case both nunchakus are entangled and there is no direct disarmament of either competitor, the referee will interrupt the match by saying "Yame".
-The nunchakus will then need to be disentangled and the match will resume without a score being awarded - A disarmament must always be executed controlled and in one fluid movement. - During a disarmament a competitor can never turn their back on their opponent. - 2.
+The referee will also give a time-stop signal towards the score board handlers.
+The nunchakus will then need to be disentangled and the match will resume without a score being awarded - 4 Kumite regulations Nunchaku-do 2024 (version 3-10-2024)

+- A disarmament must always be executed controlled and in one fluid movement. - During a disarmament a competitor can never turn their back on their opponent. - 2.
 In the case when a competitor loses control of their nunchaku and it then makes contact with the floor, the referee will immediately interrupt the match.
 The opponent will then be awarded an Ippon.